Irregular triads in 3-uniform hypergraphs: The -classes of slicewise stable and slicewise NIP properties

 where the inequality is by definition of $\e$ and because $n$ is large.
 By the pigeonhole principle, there is some $G_n\in \calB(H^*(k))$, such that $S$ contains at least $\e n^{2k+1}$ elements isomorphic to $G_n$.
 Consequently, there is some $G'\in \calB(H^*(k))$ so that $\calB(H^*(k))=G_n$ for arbitrarily large $n$.
 By definition, this implies $G'\in \Delta(\calH)$.
 Since $H^*(k)\cong \trip(G')$ and $H^*(k)\notin \trip(\calH')$, $G'\notin \Delta(\calH')$ (in fact $G'\notin \calH$).
 By Proposition \ref{prop:simclasses1}, $\calH\nsim \calH'$.

-Suppose on the other hand that $\calH\nsim \calH'$ for every weakly stable $\calH'$.
-We will use the fact that, by Lemma \ref{lem:clean}, a property $\calH'$ is weakly stable if and only if there exists $k\geq 1$ so that $\calH'$ contains on clean copy of $H^*(k)$.
+Suppose on the other hand that $\calH\nsim \calH'$ for every slicewise stable $\calH'$.
+We will use the fact that, by Lemma \ref{lem:clean}, a property $\calH'$ is slicewise stable if and only if there exists $k\geq 1$ so that $\calH'$ contains no clean copy of $H^*(k)$.